tommasodidonato/nachtmahr_V2/README.md

 ### General tips
 Charge your LiPo batteries separately before assembling the power block.
 **Remember to remove the A and B resistance** from the boost converter.
 Before going on, double check with a multimeter that the booster output is really 5V...
+When glueing the power button and the rotary encoder, do not use normal super glue (if it goes into the button, then you will have to change it!).
+I suggest the gel one.